Viewing Media Room|Visit HelloBC

 In SquamishDialed In Cycling can show you the best trails with guided tours and family rides that explore one of Canada’s finest trail networks.

-For a truly unique and homegrown bike culture experience, head over on the BC Ferries (40 min. from the Horseshoe Bay terminal in West Vancouver) to the Sunshine Coast to level up at Coast Gravity Park.
+For a homegrown bike culture experience, take BC Ferries (40 minutes from the Horseshoe Bay terminal in West Vancouver) to the Sunshine Coast to level up at Coast Gravity Park.
 Here you can freeride, try impressive jump lines, and be coached by some of BC’s top riders.

 If speed and air is what you crave, time in a bike park is a must.
 With eight downhill bike parks across BC—from Vancouver Island to the Kootenay Rockies—the terrain in Canada’s westernmost province is extensive and varied.